johanberntsson/ozmoo/documentation/manual/techreport.md

 - z4/z5 games: A single disk using only track 1-53 can hold all story data.
 Disk information will then fit in less than the number of bytes stated above.
 - z8 games: Disk information for a single drive game will fit in the number of bytes stated above.

-Double 1571 drive support is possible but not a high priority.
+Double 1571 drive support:

+- z1/z2/z3/z4/z5 games: Any game fits in less than the amount of bytes calculated for a 3-disk game above.
+- z7/z8 games: We need an additional 9 bytes to fit a full-size game.
+Thus, we allocate 130 bytes.

 1581 drive support: This system should work, without extending the limits above, using only 31 sectors per track for story data, while allowing z8 games of up to 512 KB in size on a single disk.
 If we want to store several games on a single 1581 disk, we should add a track offset in each disk entry (i.e. saying that tracks below track x are considered empty).

 # Printer Support